NewDark90/privacy-coins-2021/post/coins-all.md

 **My Impression**:

-Seems like the privacy-first tech is stronger than Monero.
+Seems like the privacy-first tech used here is stronger than RingCT & CryptoNote.
 The "burn and mint" strategy is novel and kind of cool.
 It's a pretty straight-forward coin without a lot of the other bells and whistles of other coins (smart contracts, atomic swaps, etc).
 A quick fix from the devs against a 51% attack is a good sign that this coin has a future.
 It's not a terribly exciting project, but it seems strong and I want to see where it goes.

 *How do I feel about this project?* Good 🙂